 We recently had the pleasure of showcasing some of our favourite recent Canadian shorts at the MONSTRA festival of animation in Lisbon, Portugal.
 For those of you who weren’t able to make it out, we still want you to have a chance to see some of the amazing work that’s coming from all corners of the country.
-Not all the films in the package are available online, so you’ll have to miss out on some gems like cameraless animation wizard Richard Reeves’ Twilight and films from Quickdraw community members Mihaela Slabe and Vic Someday, and with just a trailer for Space Between Stars, but there’s still more than enough here to get you excited about independent Canadian animation.
+Not all the films in the package are available online, so you’ll have to miss out on some gems like cameraless animation wizard Richard Reeves’ Twilight and films from Quickdraw community members Mihaela Slabe, and with just a trailer for Space Between Stars, but there’s still more than enough here to get you excited about independent Canadian animation.
 Thanks again to Monstra for their hospitality!

 Canadian Animation at the Fringes